 If you already know what breed or mix you want, you may still want to spend some time researching it.
 You may learn something new or find that the “right dog for you” is something much different.
 It might actually be a dog that you hadn’t considered before.

-If you have questions, be sure to ask.
+If you have questions about Adopting the Right Dog, be sure to ask.
 There are a lot of knowledgeable people in the dog world.
 Most are very willing to help you adopt the right dog.

 When asking others, expect to hear the negatives as well as the positives about a breed.
 This is not intended to scare you away.
 On the contrary, it is to insure that the breed you are choosing is the right one for you.

 There are over 400 recognized breeds of dog in the world today and no one breed is right for everyone.